'Tis a magic place

 Notable appearances in media:

-- In one episode of Keroro Gunsou, Keroro and Fuyuki learn that the Great Pyramid of Giza, Stonehenge, Machu Picchu and Easter Island were all built by aliens... but as tourist traps.
+- Sgt.
+Frog: In one episode, Keroro and Fuyuki learn that the Great Pyramid of Giza, Stonehenge, Machu Picchu and Easter Island were all built by aliens... but as tourist traps.
 The Pyramid was a haunted house, Stonehenge was a giant solar-powered camp stove, Machu Picchu was the site of a roller coaster, and Easter Island is a giant whack-a-mole game.

-- A certain important giant man was found in the Arctic ice in Transformers.
+- Transformers: A certain important giant man was found in the Arctic ice.
 In Transformers: Revenge of The Fallen, an ancient alien doomsday device was located in the pyramids at Giza.

-- In National Treasure, the treasure hunters found a clue in the Arctic ice.
+- National Treasure: The treasure hunters found a clue in the Arctic ice.
 After that, the cast were led up and down the east coast of the United States, stopping at Washington, Philadelphia and finally New York, where the great big treasure was finally found.

 - The Mummy: Tomb of the Dragon Emperor features Shangri-La with Yetis.
 Then the Great Wall becomes a bonus Landmark of Lore.